netizer/integrative/README.md

 > :triumph:: ok, but why would I use Integrative?
 I can easily implement that on my own.

-&nbsp;

 > :sunglasses:: I'm glad you asked.
-The best reason is that **it helps fetch a lot of data at once**, and by that it significantly improves performance.
+The best reason is that **it helps to fetch a lot of data at once**, and by that it significantly improves performance.

 ## Examples
 ### Example 1: Another data store